 Rushing through the selection process can lead to more headaches and expenses down the line.
 If you don’t get it right the first time, you’ll end up spending more time and money looking for another solution.

 Take your time.
 Do your due diligence.
 Don’t feel pressured to make a decision before you’re ready.
 Compare a variety of options and then narrow them down to a couple that meet your criteria.
 Next, you’ll want to drill down on the features and benefits of each system and measure how they stack up against all your needs and wants.

 Mistake #8: Not getting buy-in from employees

 Involve the employees who will ultimately be using the HR technology solution to help you decide.
 They experience your business’s HR pain points firsthand and are equipped to assess whether or not a proposed solution will resolve them.

 For example, your HR team is better qualified to determine which of the comprehensive platforms you’re considering communicates better with the individual job-pricing solution they use.
 Without the input of these primary stakeholders, you run the risk of having to manually transfer data between systems like you did before you had any HR technology at all.

 Now that you know what to avoid, you should be more equipped to move forward with your search for an HR technology solution.
-But if you want more guidance as you compare vendors and software, download our free magazine, Derailed by Data?
-The Insperity Guide to HR Technology.
+But if you want more guidance as you compare vendors and software, download our free e-book, HR technology: How to choose the best platform for your business.